 Each RAID controller has two host ports and one expansion port.
-You use a small-form factor pluggable transceiver (SFP) to connect each host port and expansion port to hosts and expansion units.
+An SFP is used to connect each host port and expansion port to hosts and expansion units.
 The SFP is inserted into the port, and then a fiber-optic cable is inserted into the SFP.
 The other end of the fiber-optic cable connects to an external device.
 SFPs are laser products.